haathie/graphile-tools/packages/fancy-mutations/readme.md

 The bulk update mutation allows you to update records matched by an arbitrary filter specified by the resource's `connection` `condition` argument.
 This means you can update multiple records in a single mutation, without having to specify each record individually.

+The plugin automatically creates a bulk `update` mutation for each table that is capable of being updated, and has the `update` behaviour enabled.

 For example, to update all contacts with a name containing "Jane" and set their phone number to "123456753".

 ```graphql